On the Complexity of Quantum States and Circuits from the Orthogonal and Symplectic Groups: Proofs

 Describing the total variation distance between the Born distribution and the uniform distribution as a homogeneous function with an even degree will allow us to compute its expectation value.
-Given that for pure states $\mathcal{S}_{Sp}$ is an exact unitary state design for all $k$ by~\cite[Theorem 1]{west2024randomensemblessymplecticunitary}, we only consider $\mathcal{P}_{SO}$.
 As~\cite[Section 3.2]{nietner2023average}, we recall

 Hence,